AnyLog-co/documentation/examples/Resource Monitoring.md

 An aggregator node is a node that receives status from member nodes such that a single call to the aggregator can pull updated status from all the participating nodes.
 To provide the functionality, each participating node collects the needed information and periodically pushes the info to the aggregator node.

-### collect the needed info on a participating node
+### Collecting the needed info on a participating node
-In the example below, every 15 seconds the Operator state together with disj space and CPU utilization are collected
+In the example below, every 15 seconds the Operator status together with disk space and CPU utilization are collected
-    to the variables: disk_space, cpu_percent and operator_stat respectively.
+    to the variables: operator_stat, disk_space and cpu_percent respectively.
     Note: disk_space and cpu_percent are reserved names that are added to the JSON structure with the operator info.

 <pre>